Medicaid Advantage Plus Model Member Handbook

 You can ask to leave the [Insert Plan Name], MAP PROGRAM at any time for any reason.

-To request disenrollment, call [Plan number].
-It could take up to six weeks to process, depending on when your request is received.
+To request disenrollment, call [Insert Plan's Member Services Toll-Free Number and TTY number].
+It could take up to six (6) weeks to process, depending on when your request is received.
 You may disenroll to regular Medicaid or join another health plan as long as you qualify.
-If you continue to require Community Based Long Term Services and Supports (CBLTSS), like personal care, you must join another MLTC Plan or Home and Community Based Waiver program, in order to continue to receive CBLTSS services.
+If you continue to require CBLTSS, like personal care, you must join another MLTC Plan or Home and Community Based Waiver program, in order to continue to receive CBLTSS services.

 You Will Have to Leave [Insert Plan Name], MAP Program if:

-- You are out of the Plan's service area for more than 30 consecutive days,
+• You are out of the Plan's service area for more than thirty (30) consecutive days,

-- You are no longer eligible for nursing home level of care as determined using the Community Health Assessment (CHA), unless the termination of the services provided by the Plan could reasonably be expected to result in you being eligible for nursing home level of care within the succeeding six-month period,
+• You are a MLTC Legacy Status Enrollee and you no longer eligible for nursing home level of care as determined using the CHA, unless the termination of the services provided by the Plan could reasonably be expected to result in you being eligible for nursing home level of care within the succeeding six-month period,

-- At the point of any reassessment while living in the community, you are determined to no longer demonstrate a functional or clinical need for Community Based Long Term Services and Supports (CBLTSS),
+• At the point of any reassessment while living in the community, you are determined to no longer meet the Minimum Needs ADL requirement,

-- You become a resident of an Office of Mental Health, or Office of Addiction Services and Supports (OASAS) residential program (that is not a MAP plan covered benefit) for forty-five (45) consecutive days or longer.
+• You become a resident of an OMH or OASAS residential program (that is not a MAP plan covered benefit) for forty-five (45) consecutive days or longer, or

 We May Ask You to Leave the [Insert Plan Name], MAP Program if:

-- You fail to pay or make arrangements to pay the amount of money, as determined by the Local District of Social Services (LDSS), owed to the Plan as spenddown/surplus within 30 days after amount first becomes due.
+• You fail to pay or make arrangements to pay the amount of money, as determined by the Local District of Social Services (LDSS), owed to the Plan as spenddown/surplus within thirty (30) days after amount first becomes due.
 We will have made reasonable effort to collect.

-Before being involuntarily disenrolled, [Insert Plan Name] will obtain the approval of New York Medicaid Choice (NYMC) or an entity designated by the State.
+Before being involuntarily disenrolled, [Insert Plan Name] will obtain the approval of New York Medicaid Choice (NYMC), or an entity designated by the State to notify you of the intent to disenroll. .
 The effective date of disenrollment will be the first day of the month following the month in which the disenrollment is processed.
 If you continue to need CBLTSS, you will be required to choose another plan or you will be auto assigned to another plan to provide you with coverage for needed services.
+Upon re-enrollment in the MAP Program, you may need to be assessed by NYIAP again.

 [Insert Plan Name] honors your beliefs and is sensitive to cultural diversity.
 We respect your culture and cultural identity and work to eliminate cultural disparities.
 We maintain an inclusive culturally competent provider network and promote and ensure delivery of services in a culturally appropriate manner to all enrollees.
 This includes but is not limited to those with limited English skills, diverse cultural and ethnic backgrounds, and diverse faith communities.